megrawlab/IndeCut/README.md

 # IndeCUT
-IndeCut is the very first and only method to date that evaluates the performance of network motif discovery algorithms on any network of interest.
+IndeCut is the first and only method to date that evaluates the performance of network motif discovery algorithms on any network of interest.
 IndeCut takes advantage of a novel cut-norm based approach to evaluate independent and uniform background network generation.

 ## Requirements
 + Linux operating system